Jbrawner/Projects/ImageChanger/README.md

 This project was part of CIS330.
-The software would take in a PNG image and could manipulate it using demand-driven execution.
+The software would take in a PNG image and could manipulate it using demand-driven execution.<br>
 Features:
 * Shrinker
 * Left Right Concatenate